We gets calls from schools around the country every day. But this one was different.

 “What have you done to Marie-Pierre?” asked the principal.
 “She is a totally different teacher.
 Her classroom is so alive and her program is growing.
 Whatever you are doing is working.”

-At first, the question baffled Maury Ennis, who manages Avant raters like Marie-Pierre.
-They hadn’t done anything special with Marie-Pierre, just run her through the Avant Rater Connection program so that she could accurately score STAMP 4S speaking and writing responses.
+At first, the question baffled Maury Ennis, who manages our raters like Marie-Pierre.
+They hadn’t done anything special with Marie-Pierre, just run her through the rater connection program so that she could accurately score STAMP 4S speaking and writing responses.
 And they certainly hadn’t told her how to teach French.

 On the other hand, the essence of standards-based teaching is a set of commonly understood outcomes.
 Scoring thousands of student speaking and writing responses had given Marie-Pierre a deep and concrete understanding of what proficiency really looks like.
 For years she had read the words on paper — “familiar situations” “generally comprehensible” “connected discourse” — but it wasn’t until she sat down to rate all those French responses that the abstract concepts came to life.
 Rating these responses from diverse students forced her to align with others around the country.

 “Our mission and our business depends on providing reliable proficiency ratings for every student.
-All of our raters have to be on the same page,” says Avant CEO David Bong.
+All of our raters have to be on the same page,” says our founder David Bong.

 “We rate about 500,000 responses a year,” says Maury.
 “My job is to make sure that they are all graded quickly and accurately.”